 In some cases, California laws impose liability on parents for damage or injuries to people or property caused by their children.
 Vicarious liability of a parent for the actions of his child is applicable under the following conditions:

-• Child drove a parent’s vehicle and the damages or injuries resulting from the diver’s negligent conduct
+- The child drove a parent’s vehicle, and the damages or injuries resulting from the diver’s negligent conduct

-• Parent permitted the child to use a firearm and the child’s actions caused injuries to another person
+- The parent permitted the child to use a firearm, and the child’s actions caused injuries to another person

 Vicarious Responsibility for Co-conspirators’ Acts

 Under California law, a member of a conspiracy can also be held liable for crimes committed by his co-conspirators.
-The plaintiff must prove that the co-conspirators’ actions were foreseeable and were committed with the intent of furthering the objective of the conspiracy.
+The plaintiff must prove that the co-conspirators’ actions were foreseeable and commit with the intent of furthering the objective of the conspiracy.

-Do you have more questions about vicarious liability in California?
-If so, KAASS Law would be happy to provide you with additional information any time!
-Give us a call at (310) 943-1171 or fill out the form below and one of our team members will contact you!
+Do you have more questions about laws in California?
+If so, KAASS LAW would be happy to provide you with additional information at any time!
+Give us a call at (310) 943-1171 or fill out the form below, and one of our team members will contact you!